Terre des Hommes Netherlands has been focusing its programme in Tanzania on the regions where specific forms of child exploitation are most prevalent.

-To rescue victims and prevent further child exploitation, Terre des Hommes Netherlands invests in education and gives parents the opportunity to increase their income.
-In addition, we fight against the traditional subordinate position of girls by advocating for girls' rights, like the right to have a proper education.
-Together with the local authorities we build a stronger child protection framework to ensure that children can grow up in a safer environment.
+To rescue victims and prevent further child exploitation, Terre des Hommes Netherlands invests in education and assist with livelihood improvement for the families of these children.
+In addition, we have been supporting the fight against the traditional subordinate position of girls by advocating for girls' rights, like the right to have a proper education.

 Thousands of children are working in the artisanal gold mines of Tanzania.
 These child labourers are exposed to great dangers, ranging from collapsing mine shafts and toxic gases to injuries caused by tools.
 Musa Simoni, a 15-year-old boy, is one of these children.
 Read his story.